TIny-Hacker/DCS-7-Clock/ReadMe.md

 ### Overview:
 DCS 7 Clock is a digital clock that displays the current hour in twelve-hour time whenever ran from Doors CS.
 To run Clock, make sure it is in the RAM, and then run it in Doors CS.
 You should see the previous icon become the current hour, as well as whether it is Morning or Afternoon.
-Just remember to have the clock on your calculator (accessible through [MODE]->Set Clock) is set correctly!
+Just remember to make sure the clock on your calculator (accessible through [MODE]->Set Clock) is set correctly!

 ### Installation: